GULibrarySandbox/data-vis-basics/content/4-convert.md

 `BMP`, `JPG`, `JPEG`, `TIF`, `WMF`, or `EPS`.

 In this example, the first four are `Raster` formats, while the last two are `Vector` formats.
-When saving an image you should choose a `Raster` format wherever possible as Raster images are more flexible and resizable without loss.
+When saving an image you should choose a `Vector` format wherever possible as Vector images are more flexible and resizable without loss.

 Make sure to refer to the journal’s style guide for preferred formats.

 -----